kodecocodes/deprecated-books/README.md

 | [Unity AR & VR by Tutorials](https://cdn.raywenderlich.com/deprecated-books/uvr/Unity_AR_&_VR_by_Tutorials_v1.2.zip) | 1.2     | 2019-03-25   | 2.3 GB |
 | [Unity Games by Tutorials](https://cdn.raywenderlich.com/deprecated-books/ua/Unity_Games_by_Tutorials_v3.1.0.zip) | 3.1     | 2019-08-27   | 441 MB |
 | [WatchKit by Tutorials](https://cdn.raywenderlich.com/deprecated-books/awt/WatchKit_by_Tutorials_v1.4.zip) | 1.4     | 2015-05-13   | 69.3 MB |

+## LICENSE

+Contents of this repository are copyright Razeware LLC.
+All rights reserved.

+In particular, here's what you can and can't do with the contents of this repository:
+* You are allowed to use and/or modify the source code provided in this repository in as many apps as you want, with no attribution required.
+* You are allowed to use and/or modify all art, images and designs that form part of the source code in this repository in as many apps as you want, but must include this attribution line somewhere inside your app: "Artwork/images/designs: from www.raywenderlich.com".
+* The source code and books included in this repository are for your personal or educational use only.
+You are NOT allowed to sell the source code OR the book content in this repository without prior authorization.

+All materials provided in this repository are provided on an "as is" basis, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+In no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.

+All trademarks and registered trademarks appearing in this guide are the properties of their respective owners.